spiffe/tornjak/docs/quickstart/README.md

 # Tornjak simple deployment with SPIRE k8s quickstart

-In this doc, we will show how to configure Tornjak with a SPIRE deployment using the SPIRE k8s quickstart tutorial.
-As we will see, this is as simple as three steps:
+In this tutorial, we will show how to configure Tornjak with a SPIRE deployment using the SPIRE k8s quickstart tutorial.
+This is heavily inspired by the [SPIRE quickstart for Kubernetes](https://spiffe.io/docs/latest/try/getting-started-k8s/).

+This tutorial will get you up and running with Tornjak in two steps:
-1. setting up
+1. Deployment
-2. creating a k8s ConfigMap for storing the Tornjak configuration
+2. Connecting to the Tornjak frontend
-3. editing the SPIRE server statefulset to use the Tornjak compatible image and pass the ConfigMap as an argument.

-## Step 1: Setup SPIRE k8s quickstart tutorial (optional)
+## Step 1: Setup SPIRE k8s quickstart tutorial

-For this tutorial we will utilize the SPIRE k8s quickstart deployment for a SPIRE deployment.
-If you have a SPIRE deployment set up already, you may skip this step and go ahead to the [section: configuring Tornjak](#step-2-configuring-tornjak).
-If not we will use the [SPIRE quickstart for Kubernetes](https://spiffe.io/docs/latest/try/getting-started-k8s/).

 ### Setting up k8s

-For this tutorial, we will use minikube, if you have an existing kubernetes cluster, feel free to use that.
+For this tutorial, we will use minikube.
+If you have an existing kubernetes cluster, feel free to use that.

 ```
 ➜  ~ minikube start